ShlomyR/Arkanoid_game/README.md

 ### Keyboard:
 - Use the left and right arrow keys to control the paddle.
 - Launch the ball by pressing the spacebar.
-### Ps4 controller:
+### Ps4 and Xbox controller:
-- at the moment only linux supports ps4 controller:
+- at the moment only linux supports ps4 xbox controller:
 - Use the `L1` and `R1` ps4 buttons to control the paddle and `TRIANGLE` for releasing the ball.
+- Use the `LB` and `RB` xbox buttons to control the paddle and `X` for releasing the ball.

+### To add
+- At this moment in controls page need to add naming for xbox buttons.

 ## License